schoolofdevops/chatgpt-prompts-devopsmastery/prompts/03-tool-selector.md

+## ChatGPT Prompt for helping you select a Devops Tool

 I am want to upScale my career by mastering Devops Skills.
 I am researching about Tools and Technologies choices for a particular use case that I would describe.
 Help me find the right tool based on the following criteria
 It should be widely used by the organisations across the globe It should be relevant to the use case